In the world of writing, one form stands out as different from all the rest: poetry.

-Once you write your little ode to the one you cherish, go ahead and send it – just in time for Valentine’s Day.
+Once you write your little ode to the one you cherish, go ahead and send it–if you dare.
 You can also post the pieces you write based on these poetry prompts in the comments.

 If you have any poetry prompts to share, feel free to post them in the comments!

 A poem can come out of nowhere and land on the page fully-formed in just a few minutes.
 A poem can also be the result of hours (or weeks) of laboring over line breaks, word choices, images, and rhythm.

 Poems are funny little things, appearing out of nowhere and disappearing for no apparent reason.
 Poets have to be diligent: be prepared when a poem arrives and if it doesn’t, go out and chase it down.